 Read together and alone, create cosy reading dens and stock up on books.
 Get them to keep a record of all the reading they’ve done to impress their teacher when they return.

 6. Assign chores

-The education community has really done an amazing job of producing a wealth of resources for our children at this unprecedented time.
-In addition to the lessons that teachers are providing you can find a rich selection of free activities ranging from home learning packs on Twinkl, to creative and challenging resources on Explore Learning’s ‘The Club’.
+The education community has really done an amazing job of producing a wealth of home learning resources for school age children at this unprecedented time.
+In addition to the lessons that teachers are providing you can find a rich selection of free activities ranging from home learning packs on Twinkl to creative and challenging resources on Explore Learning’s ‘The Club’.

 8. Play games

 Tackle jigsaws, build lego – great for problem solving and developing creativity.

 Is there a friend that they could Facetime while they’re doing their schoolwork?
 Seeing other children and continuing to have some peer learning is going to be very important for our children’s wellbeing in the coming weeks and months.